 In mid 2021 after a complete rewrite and a buff-n-polish, I entered it in the CYA Conference Competition (YA section), and it won!
 The prize was a consultation with a fabulous senior editor from Harper Collins Australia, who gave me some promising and helpful feedback.

 Around the same time I entered the CYA comp, I saw a ripper opportunity with Chicken House, my dream publisher.
 In addition to their usual (fabulous) annual prize, a one-off second award was on offer, the IET 150 Prize for a book with elements of STEM (science, technology, engineering, and maths).
 Well, I know a perfect fit when I see one!
 I crossed my fingers, said a prayer, and hit SEND.

 The rest is history, and, well… future stuff!
-Bring on the editing in 2022 and PUBLICATION in 2023!
+Bring on PUBLICATION in 2023!
 Woot!

 Watch this space for more breaking news.